wultra/powerauth-docker/README.md

 Following configuration is used by default:

-### MySQL Docker Image
+### MySQL DB for PowerAuth Server

-- New MySQL image will be created, with a default PowerAuth 2.0 DB schema in place.
+- New MySQL image will be created, with a default PowerAuth 2.0 Server DB schema in place.
 - Two users are created: "root"/"root" and "powerauth" with no password.
-- Database files are created in `/tmp/mysql` folder by default.
+- Database files are created in `/tmp/mysql-powerauth` folder by default.
 - To connect to database from the host:
     - URL: `jdbc:mysql://localhost:3306/powerauth`
     - Username: `powerauth`
     - Password: _no password_
 - To connect to database from Docker container:
     - URL: `jdbc:mysql://powerauth-mysql:3306/powerauth`
+    - Username: `powerauth`
+    - Password: _no password_

+### MySQL DB for Push Server

+- New MySQL image will be created, with a default PowerAuth 2.0 Push Server DB schema in place.
+- Two users are created: "root"/"root" and "powerauth" with no password.
+- Database files are created in `/tmp/mysql-push` folder by default.
+- To connect to database from the host:
+    - URL: `jdbc:mysql://localhost:3307/powerauth`
+    - Username: `powerauth`
+    - Password: _no password_
+- To connect to database from Docker container:
+    - URL: `jdbc:mysql://powerauth-push-mysql:3306/powerauth`
     - Username: `powerauth`
     - Password: _no password_